kyma-project/kyma/components/event-bus/README.md

 ## Docker Images

-Currently, Event Bus makes the following three Docker images available to the `kyma core` Helm chart:
+Currently, Event Bus makes the following three Docker images available to the `event-bus` Helm chart:

 - event-publish-service
 - subscription-controller
+- nats-streaming-init

-There are also end-to-end test Docker images to use as `helm tests`.
-See [the tests in the `event-bus` directory](https://github.com/kyma-project/kyma/tree/master/tests/event-bus) for more details.
+There is also end-to-end test Docker image which is used in TestDefinition executed by [Octopus](https://github.com/kyma-incubator/octopus).

 ## Development